GoodAtGoogling/Dog_recognizer/README.md

 # Dog_recognizer
-Flask Application to upload a picture of aany dog and it tells you what breed it is
+Flask Application to upload a picture of any dog and it tells you what breed it is